enriched-h/watch_next/README.md

 is higher than the previous highest score, it updates the max_similarity and next_movie variables.

 After iterating over all the lines in the file, the function returns the value of next_movie, which should be the title of the most similar movie.

+This algorithm can be used to suggest movies to users based on their previously watched movies by finding movies with similar descriptions.